-For the U.S. market, Nan Ya reported that it issues its commercial invoice a few days after shipment of the merchandise.34 Therefore, consistent with Commerce's regulation 19 CFR 351.401(i) and Commerce's practice as noted above, we have preliminarily used the earlier of shipment date or invoice date as the date of sales for Nan Ya's U.S. sales.35
+For the U.S. market, Nan Ya reported that it issues its commercial invoice a few days after shipment of the merchandise.28 Information on the record indicates that in the U.S. market, Nan Ya issues its commercial invoice after it ships the subject merchandise.29 Therefore, consistent with 19 CFR 351.401(i) and Commerce's practice as noted above, we have preliminarily used the earlier of shipment date or invoice date as the date of sale for Nan Ya's U.S. sales.30